Mathieu-R/agenda-rails/README.md

 # Agenda-Rails
-Agenda en ligne.
+Online agenda.
 Powered with Rails and VueJs